top of page

-Adani-Hindenburg clash unfolded as one of India’s most debated financial controversies, beginning in January 2023.
-This is the time when Hindenburg Research accused the Adani Group of stock manipulation, accounting irregularities, and the use of offshore shell entities.
-The allegations, released just before Adani’s ₹20,000 crore FPO, caused a massive stock market fall and triggered political chaos, forcing SEBI and even the Supreme Court to intervene.
+The Adani-Hindenburg clash unfolded as one of India’s most debated financial controversies, beginning in January 2023.
+Hindenburg Research accused the Adani Group of stock manipulation, accounting irregularities, and the use of offshore shell entities.
+These allegations, released just before Adani’s ₹20,000 crore FPO, caused a massive stock market fall and triggered political chaos.
+It even forced SEBI and the Supreme Court to intervene!

-Over the next two years, investigations revealed complex fund flows through entities like MTPL and RIPL, but SEBI’s final order dismissed the charges.
-SEBI cited timely repayments, lack of evidence of market manipulation, and the fact that related-party transaction rules only expanded after April 2023.
+Over the next two years, investigations revealed complex fund flows through entities like MTPL and RIPL.
+However, SEBI’s final order dismissed the charges.
+They cited timely repayments, a lack of evidence of market manipulation, and the fact that related-party transaction rules only expanded after April 2023.

 This sequence of events raises a central question: was the controversy a matter of fraudulent practices or simply a clash between evolving regulatory definitions and Hindenburg’s aggressive reporting?